Vang Vieng Entry Requirements

 Recommended Vaccinations

-• Hepatitis A & B
+• Hepatitis An and B

 • Typhoid

-• Rabies (for adventure travelers)
+• Rabies for adventure seekers

 Health Insurance